ucfai/ucfai/content/groups/core/fa19/_index.md

 ---
-title: "Core: Fall 2019"
+title: 'Core: Fall 2019'
-linktitle: "Core: Fall 2019"
+linktitle: 'Core: Fall 2019'

 # Summarize the Group's content for this semester
 summary: >-
   This semester we continued polishing our material - focusing on cultivating group interaction and working to solidify your understanding of the topics we're covering.
   We also introduced Deep Reinforcement Learning and Computational Cognitive Science as topics to move us towards a broader understanding of both cutting-edge research and the begin moving us back to our goals of covering Artificial Intelligence, Data Science, and Cognitive Science.

-location: "MSB 359"
+location: MSB 359
-date: "2019-09-18T17:30:00Z"
+date: '2019-09-18 17:30:00'
 frequency: 1

 draft: false